Music and politics: Los Tigres Del Norte

 One of their biggest hits is "La Jaula de Oro," meaning "The Gilded Cage."
 This song has been performed numerous times and delves into the life of an immigrant and their American-born child who feels disconnected from their cultural heritage.
 The powerful message conveyed is, "What value does money hold when I feel trapped in this promising nation?"

 Los Tigres Del Norte also tackle the topic of prison reform in their music.
 In 2019, they gave a memorable performance inside Folsom Prison, located in California, which led to the creation of a song called "La Prisión de Folsom" (Folsom Prison).
 This performance was influenced by the legendary musician Johnny Cash.
 It is worth noting that the majority of the inmates present during the performance were Hispanic and Black, reflecting the demographic composition of the entire prison system.
 Los Tigres Del Norte documented their experience at Folsom Prison in a Netflix documentary titled "Los Tigres del Norte at Folsom Prison."
 The documentary explores the grupo's impact on inmates, both prior to and following their time in prison.

 Rock music

 Many rock artists, as varied as Crosby, Stills, Nash & Young, Bruce Springsteen, Little Steven, Rage Against the Machine, Radiohead, Manic Street Preachers, Megadeth, Enter Shikari, Architects, Muse, System of a Down, Sonic Boom Six and Drive-By Truckers have had openly political messages in their music.
-The use of political lyrics and the taking of political stances by rock musicians can be traced back to the 1960s counterculture, specifically the influence of the early career of Bob Dylan, itself shaped by the politicised folk revival.
+The use of political lyrics and the taking of political stances by rock musicians can be traced back to the 1960s counterculture, specifically the influence of the early career of Bob Dylan, itself shaped by the politicized folk revival.